canidlogic/libshasm/README.md

 - [x] Define the shasm_block interface in a header
 - [x] Define the test_block testing module
 - [x] Implement the buffer functions of the block reader
-- [ ] Implement the token function of the block reader
+- [x] Implement the token function of the block reader

 The block interface and testing module will be limited to just the token function for now.
 The string data functions will be added in subsequent roadmap steps.

 These steps will be performed in separate branches, with results merged back into master when complete.
 At the end of this process, the block reading architecture will be established and the token reader will be done.

 ## 5. Releases

+### 0.2.0 (alpha)

+Established the block reader module (shasm_block) with just a token reader for now, and developed a test program (test_block) for testing the block reader module.

 ### 0.1.0 (alpha)